sourcegraph-testing/eval_CodeSearchNet_Python/README.md

 # eval-codesearchnet
-CodesearhNet open-source dataset structured in file-wise format for evaluation-purpose
+CodeSearchNet open-source dataset structured in file-wise format for evaluation-purpose